MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgAppCatalogTeamAppDefinition.md

 The **requiresReview** property allows any user to submit an app for review by an administrator.
 Admins can approve or reject these apps via this API or the Microsoft Teams admin center.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaAppCatalogTeamAppDefinition](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgAppCatalogTeamAppDefinition?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)